StuartApp/stuart-client-php/CONTRIBUTING.md

 # Contributing

-This project is yours, feel free to contribute and make this it better.
+This project is yours, feel free to contribute and make it better.

 ## Fork and clone the repository locally